 The entire instructional materials adoption process was significantly affected by the passage of the education trailer bill Senate Bill 4 of the 2009-10 Third Extraordinary Session (SBX3 4) (Chapter 12, Statutes of 2009) and Assembly Bill 2 of the 2009-10 Fourth Extraordinary Session (ABX4 2).
 These bills suspended the SBE’s responsibility to develop curriculum frameworks or adopt instructional materials until the 2013-14 school year.
 That suspension was subsequently extended by Senate Bill 70 (Chapter 7 of the Statutes of 2011) until the 2015-16 school year.

 As with the framework development process, the adoption process is designed to ensure broad public participation.
 The adoption process involves three concurrent steps:

-- Public review and comment—Samples of instructional resources submitted for adoption are available for public review at 17 Learning Resources Display Centers located throughout the state.
-Written comments on the resources are forwarded to the Curriculum Commission and the SBE for consideration.
-In addition, three separate public hearings are held prior to adoption: one before the appropriate Subject Matter Committee of the Curriculum Commission, one before the full commission, and one before the SBE.
+- Public review and comment—Samples of instructional resources submitted for adoption are available for public review at Learning Resources Display Centers located throughout the state.
+Written comments on the resources are forwarded to the IQC and the SBE for consideration.
+In addition, three separate public hearings are held prior to adoption: one before the appropriate Subject Matter Committee of the IQC, one before the full commission, and one before the SBE.
 Additional information is available on the CDE Learning Resources Display Centers (LRDC) Web page.

 - Education content review—The education content review is based on the SBE-adopted framework and the content standards it embodies.
-Evaluation criteria based on the framework are developed by the Curriculum Commission and adopted by the SBE.
-After a statewide recruitment and application process, the Curriculum Commission recommends and the SBE appoints two panels composed of the Instructional Materials Reviewers (IMRs) and the Content Review Experts (CREs).
-The IMRs are composed of classroom teachers (but may also includes other participants, such as administrators, curriculum specialists, university faculty, and parents) who evaluate materials according to all categories of the criteria.
-The CREs are subject-matter experts who review materials according to the content criteria and ensure that the materials are accurate, aligned with SBE-adopted content standards or curriculum frameworks, and based on current and confirmed research.
+Evaluation criteria based on the framework are developed by the IQC and adopted by the SBE.
+After a statewide recruitment and application process, the IQC recommends and the SBE appoints two panels composed of Instructional Materials Reviewers (IMRs) and Content Review Experts (CREs).
+The IMRs are classroom teachers (but may also include administrators, curriculum specialists, university faculty, and parents) who evaluate materials according to all categories of the criteria.
+The CREs are subject-matter experts who review materials according to the content criteria and ensure that the materials are accurate, aligned with SBE-adopted content standards and curriculum frameworks, and based on current and confirmed research.
 CREs review only those materials (or parts of materials) that pertain to their area of expertise.
-CREs work with IMRs.
+CREs work with IMRs throughout the review process.

 Both panels receive training on the SBE-adopted criteria and individually review submitted programs.
 IMRs and CREs prepare a joint report of findings and formulate a recommendation on each submission.
-The IMR/CRE recommendations are compiled by the CDE into a document titled “IMR/CRE Report of Findings” that is forwarded to the Curriculum Commission.
+The IMR/CRE recommendations are compiled by the CDE into a document titled “IMR/CRE Report of Findings” that is forwarded to the IQC.
 Commissioners consider the report of findings and also conduct their own individual and independent reviews of the submitted programs.
-The commission then develops a written Curriculum Commission Advisory Report containing recommendations on each submission, which is forwarded to the SBE for action.
+The commission then develops a written Instructional Quality Commission Advisory Report containing recommendations on each submission, which is forwarded to the SBE for action.